-Well that was 5 years ago.
-The difference between then and now, seems to tell a very different story!
-From what we’re seeing out and about.
-It appears that us consumers, are buying very differently.
+Well that was 5 years ago and the difference between then and now, seems to tell a very different story!
+From what we’re seeing out and about, it appears that us consumers, are buying very differently.
 Past market’s dominated by the giants of the Coachbuilt and A-Class motorhomes are changing.

 This was never more apparent than our visit in the Autumn to the NEC show.
-Having been heavily involved in the world of motorhomes for over 15 years.
-Both, as a hobby and being one of the early UK Motorhome Hire business’s.
-We lived and breathed motorhomes!
+Having been heavily involved in the world of motorhomes for over 15 years, as a hobby and owning one of the early UK Motorhome Hire business’s, we basically, lived and breathed motorhomes!
 We even started an accessory side, set up a storage facility and a motorhome stopover!

 We’ve been to the NEC Caravan and Motorhome Show, since as far back as we can remember!
 Buying all our vans and previous caravans at a show!
-Having finished our business back in 2016, to pursue a life of travel, by campervan.
-The visits to the NEC show, are now purely recreational.
+Having finished our business back in 2016, to pursue a life of travel by campervan, our visits to the NEC show, are now purely recreational.

 However, The 2018 October motorhome show, was very different to all those past shows put together.
 I’m sure we’re not the only ones to have realised, that it was dominated by panel van conversions!
 But why this big change?

 Are those 1st time buyers from a few years ago now downsizing?
 Or is it the social media vanlife following?
-Bringing an ideology of perfection to the life of travel in a panel van?
+Is this ideology of perfection to the life of travel in a panel van infectiously reverberating around the globe?

 Our own reasons for abandoning the Coachbuilt and A-Class models, was based on our own travels over the decades.
 We were just beginning to get a little bored, after so many years.

 We felt we’d exhausted many routes on our travels though the UK and Europe, wanting to get to more remote places.
 It was a desire for more adventure type travel, but still with a van.
 We also wanted to park more easily and freely.
-Certainly, be able to drive up those tiny mountain lanes or narrow, winding tracks.
+Certainly, to be able to drive up those tiny mountain lanes or narrow, winding tracks was a deciding factor too.

 There was also, the hope that one day, we’d be able to ship our van overseas or overland or both.
 It had to be practical in so many ways, something that our previous type of motorhome’s just couldn’t provide for us.

 The other big appeal for us, is that a panel van is just that!
 It’s made in a factory for one purpose, as a van.
-Therefore, as it’s not assembled separately on a chassis, like coachbuilt’s and the A-Class.
-A Panel van, doesn’t have those water ingress issues.
+Therefore, as it’s not assembled separately on a chassis, like coachbuilt’s and the A-Class, the Panel van, doesn’t have those water ingress issues.

 At least with a panel van, if we need any parts, they are usually off the shelf.
 It’s just a matter of picking one up from the nearest dealer, at a reasonable cost.
 After all, vans are built for trades and business, so parts have to be readily available and cost effective.